mdagakth/dd2480-g18-Continuous-Integration/README.md

 ## David Yu
 #### Features
+- [x] Core CI feature #3 - Notification and feedback
+- [x] Integration of API
 #### Refactoring
+- [x] Added some documentation comments
 #### Documentation
+- [x] Contributed to creating Wikipage about the API on GitHub
+- [x] Added additional content to README
 #### Reviews
+- Peer review on a few PRs

 ## Kalle Pettersson
 #### Features
 - [x] TravisCI
 - [x] Created Github organisation
-- [x] Created features associated with reading and saving database persistantly
-- [x] Object representation of database
+- [x] Created features associated with reading and saving database persistantly and created Object representation of database #10, #15, #25, #28
 #### Refactoring
 - [x] Combining all parts in the end (with all)
 #### Documentation